The Official Website of the State of Arkansas

 In addition to industry-level data, the BEA’s Outdoor Recreation Satellite Account also tracks GDP contributions by specific recreation activities.
 The line chart below visualizes trends for Fishing (excludes Boating), Hunting/Shooting/Trapping, and Motorcycling/ATVing.

 When hovering over a line at a given year, users can view not just the dollar value, but also Arkansas’s national rank for that activity and growth from the previous year.
-Focusing on hunting and related activities, for example, we see a dramatic increase: from $94 million in 2019 to $202 million in 2023.
-This surge likely reflects the economic impacts of manufacturing expansions from companies like SIG Sauer, as well as the revitalization of the Remington ammunition facility in Lonoke.
+Focusing on hunting and related activities, for example, we see a dramatic increase: from $94 million in 2019 to $238 million in 2024.
+This surge likely reflects manufacturing expansions from companies like SIG Sauer, as well as the revitalization of the Remington ammunition facility in Lonoke.

 To dive deeper into GDP contributions by activity, users can: